2021 has seen us continue to make wonderful connections to this project which our school has supported since 2015.

-Mrs Pettifer's class has embraced Building Hope for Bunkpurugu as their class charity.
-We have sent letters to our Ghanaian school friends and raised lots of money through the sale of comics and gifts.
+Ms Copeland's class has embraced Building Hope for Bunkpurugu as their class charity.
+We plan to send more letters to our Ghanaian school friends and raise lots of money throughout the year.

 As well as writing letters to our Ghanaian friends and weaving their lives into our RE lessons and liturgies, we have also kept up our fundraising efforts.
 The pinnacle of this has been claiming Regional Winners of the Better Energy Awards with our project "A Journey for Hope" and donating our £500 prize money to this wonderful cause.

 Here's what the judges had to say:

 "In a beautifully presented folder, the children of English Martyr's Catholic Voluntary Academy explored their hopes for the future of our planet with children at the school they partner with in Bunkpurugu, Ghana.
 It was fascinating to see how often the opinions of the children from very different parts of the world coincided with each other, despite the contrast in climate, affluence and infrastructure.
 All were united in the view that they wanted our planet to be a better place for all in the future."

 2018: To date, we have raised a total of £13,415.00 for our Building Hope in Bunkpurugu project!
 Our fundraising continues to support our Ghanaian friends in building their new school.
 Here are some of our recent projects.

 Our year 6 sold tickets for their end-of-year production of Disney’s The Lion King.

 It was an incredible production with amazing choreography, fabulous costumes and some truly wonderful acting from our year 6 pupils.